Neriysp/Social-Network-KnowledgeChat/README.md

 # Social-Network-KnowledgeChat

-This is a social network I built to help students learn with each other solving same tasks, and posting their results on their group page.
+Social Network focused on E-Learning and encouraging students to learn together solving same tasks, and posting their results on their group page..
+Implementing Profile page, Group page (Public/Private/Closed) supporting events based on group member votes.